aredtech/leaflet-d3/README.md

 ## Contribute
 PRs accepted.
-If you are part of Asymmetrik, please make contributions on feature branches off of the ```develop``` branch.
-If you are outside of Asymmetrik, please fork our repo to make contributions.
+If you are part of AReDTech, please make contributions on feature branches off of the ```develop``` branch.
+If you are outside of AReDTech, please fork our repo to make contributions.

 ## License